 Be kind to yourself

 When you find yourself feeling depressed or anxious on the trip of a lifetime, you might be a little frustrated – after all, you should be having the time of your life, right?
-Unfortunately, mental illness does not care about what you ‘should’ be feeling, and these things seem to happen when they are least welcome.
+You can go to Kurated and read all about staying healthy as mental illness does not care about what you ‘should’ be feeling, and these things seem to happen when they are least welcome.
 Don’t beat yourself up about it, that will only make yourself feel worse.
 Just accept and acknowledge your feelings and look at how you can change the way you feel.

 Remember that you’ve got through 100% of your bad days so far, and you will get through this.
 Just because you’re having a bad mental health day, doesn’t mean it will carry on, so just let yourself feel how you need to feel and be gentle and kind with yourself.